softwareCobbler/luceedebug/readme.md

 ### Install and Configure Agent

+Note that you must be running a JDK version of your java release (a common error on startup when running "just" a JRE is `java.lang.NoClassDefFoundError: com/sun/jdi/Bootstrap`).

 Add the following to your java invocation.
 (Tomcat users can use the `setenv.sh` file for this purpose.)

 ```